IndianBoy42/iswap.nvim/README.md

   incr_right_key = ')',
   incr_left_key = '(',

+  -- true, false or 'on_ctrl'
-  sticky = '',
+  -- In sticky mode the labels stay visible and you can keep doing swaps sticky = '',
+  -- In subnode mode
   subnodes = '',

   -- These options may not make sense to set globally but can be used for mappings